-Justine will be working with the Social Justice Institute through September 2017 and will serve as staff for the 2016 Activist Adventure Orientation Weekend.
+Justine worked with the Social Justice Institute through September 2017 and served as staff for the 2016 Activist Adventure Orientation Weekend.

 Risham Waseem is the Media Project Officer of the Interactive Resource Centre in Lahore, Pakistan, where she designs and develops media advocacy campaigns and documentary films on various human rights issues.
 She regularly engages university students in trainings over peace-building, film production and citizen journalism.
 Risham also directs the Vasakh Documentary Film Festival, an annual event that showcases documentary shorts on human rights, peace and cultural heritage.
 Her fellowship at the Social Justice Institute was supported by the Cleveland Council of World Affairs in conjunction with the U.S. Department of State and World Learning in Washington, D.C.

 As part of the Voicing and Action Project research initiative, Risham created Stories of East Cleveland, a documentary short culled from the digital oral histories collected in East Cleveland, and presented the film at an event during which she analyzed her findings and provided comparisons to the women’s empowerment programs she’s developed in Pakistan.

 Risham worked with the Social Justice Institute in May 2016.